Victoria Wool Processors receives bales of wool from farms all over Australia.

 The acid bowls used for cleaning the wool contain a 5% sulphuric acid solution.
 Previously, after a three-week period of use, the acid solution was treated and discharged to the sewer system.

 The process of taking wool from a sheep’s back to the wardrobe can involve considerable volumes of water.
 While the industry standard of water-per-kilogram of wool is around 40 litres, Victoria Wool Processors set out to slash this by almost half.
 Victoria Wool Processors determined that the amount of water used in the acid-bowl stage could be signiﬁcantly reduced through the use of a hyrdocyclone – a device that separates or sorts particles in liquids using a centrifugal force.
 The company was already using hydrocyclones in other areas of the processing facility.

-Victoria Wool Processors now use a hydrocyclone to treat the acid-water mix and remove suspended particles.
-This allows the solution to be reused – rather than being discharged to sewer – and has dramatically reduced the volume of water and acid being used at the site.
+Victoria Wool Processors now use hydrocyclones to treat the acid-water mix and remove suspended particles.
+This allows the solution to be reused – rather than being discharged to sewer.
+This has dramatically reduced the volume of water and acid being used at the site.

 Total Project Cost: